yashbhutwala/polaris-contrib/README.md

 That said, these should be very useful for helping you learn how to install blackduck, or polaris, in a production setting!

+# Contributions

+If you are an interested customer, SE, or anyone else, we'll happily review and incorporate your work into this repository as long as it passes some basic sniff testing and represents a valid product use case.

 -------------------------------------------

+Ok, so, whats in this repo ?

 # Contents